Learning the Language of Accounting: Meet New Faculty Member Errol Osecki

 Errol Osecki was hired over the summer as a lecturer in accounting at the Telfer School of Management.
-Prior to entering academia, Errol Osecki worked as a public accountant, focusing on First Nations, not-for-profit, and small government clients.
+He completed his PhD at the Schulich School of Business, and prior to entering academia, Errol Osecki worked as a public accountant, focusing on First Nations, not-for-profit, and small government clients.
 We interviewed him to learn more about his research interests.

 People think accounting is taxes and math, but it's not.
 Learning accounting is learning a new language: the language of business.
 When you want to learn about any culture or its people, even business, it helps to learn the language.
 People are fascinating so I study the people of business and the decisions they make through the language of accounting.